TECHNICAL PROGRAMME | Primary Energy Supply – Future Pathways

 Co-author/s:

-Xiaohu Bai, Fracture Supervisor, Oil & Gas Technology Research Institute, PetroChina Changqing Oilfield Company.
+Xiaohu Bai, Senior Petroleum Engineer, Oil & Gas Technology Research Institute, PetroChina Changqing Oilfield Company.

 The approach is structured around three main strategies.
 The first involves improving water flooding management through advanced technologies such as coded communication injection systems and self-adaptive conformance control agents, which help improve sweep efficiency and enhance injection profile conformance.
 The second strategy focuses on managing low-production and inactive wells.
 This is achieved through targeted methods like CO2-assisted re-fracturing, wide-fracture re-fracturing, and integrated well group stimulation to revive inactive wells and boost production.
 The third strategy involves the implementation of Enhanced Oil Recovery (EOR) techniques.
 These include gravity-assisted CO2 flooding, microfoam flooding, and quantum dot displacement agents, all aimed at improving recovery in low-permeability reservoirs.